hassancodes/snapscore/README.md

 "Still not getting banned on snapchat.
 So I will keep building snapscore"
 - Idea : saw someone selling the snapscore to people . nice side hustle to make money
 - comment : my repository is getting viral lol
+- Someone just contacted me because they saw my repo. feeling like a caleb 😇

 --------------EOF------------------